brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 ### 3. Surgical updates

 AI can accomplish more sophisticated tasks when it's steered towards a very specific context.
-I have a coworker that calls these "surgical updates".
+I have a coworker who calls these "surgical updates".
 This is where you pave a precise path for the agent to make specific changes.
 You might build up a context from a discovery or planning stage with an agent.
 In large enterprise codebases, this is how you manage context.